 However, there soon became a fix for this in place.

-Of course, we all know that the Cub is a tail-dragger and to make that three point landing pilots pull the stick into their belly.
-However, doing this on the hook just north of that 38-ish knot stall speed took some getting used too.
+Of course, we all know that the Cub is a tail-dragger, and to make that three-point landing pilots pull the stick into their belly.
+However, doing this on the hook just north of that 38-ish knot stall speed took some getting used to.